ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 HTTP method and path.

-When Flask receives a request, it looks through all the route blocks configured in that class, and execute the code of the first one matching the request.
+When Flask receives a request, it looks through all the route blocks configured in that class, and executes the code of the first one matching the request.

 ```python
 from flask import Flask